Stress Management

 Posted on 17/12/2013 in Couples Counselling, Sexual Issues, Stress Management

+TL;DR: Oxytocin—the “love hormone”—builds trust, connection, and calm.
+Boost it this holiday season with hugs, touch, eye contact, and conversation to feel closer to loved ones.
 As I continue to work with clients and families on the subject of their relationships and sexuality, I have found the impact of Oxytocin on our brains and its effect on relationships highly fascinating.
 The role Oxytocin is a very important one, especially during the Christmas season; at a time when we start spending more time with family and friends.
-The Effects of Oxytocin More and more research is being published that indicates Oxytocin increases trust and bonding, thereby playing an important role in maintaining relationships and mood.
-It has also been found to reduce high levels of stress hormones,… Read More Here!
+The Effects of Oxytocin More and more research is being published that indicates Oxytocin… Read More Here!